fw2043/leetcode/Tree/Tree Note.md

 1. there are n-1 edges for tree with n nodes
 2. there is no cycle
 # Spanning tree of a graph
-1. Mininum spanning tree qeustion,  it can be solved using either Kruskal or Prim's algorithm
+1. Mininum spanning tree question,  it can be solved using either Kruskal or Prim's algorithm
 2. Prim's algorithm,  takes O(NlgN) but the whole solution is dominated by O(N*N) due to graph creation (nested loop)
 # Traverse a Tree
-1. Pre-order Traversal: root, left, right
+1. Pre-order Traversal: root, left, right ===> leetcode 144
-2. In-order Traversal: let, root, right ====> binary search tree
+2. In-order Traversal: let, root, right ====> binary search tree ====> leetcode 94, 230
-3. Post-order Traversal: left, right, root ====> delete node, mathematical expression(using stack)
+3. Post-order Traversal: left, right, root ====> delete node, mathematical expression(using stack) ===> leetcode 145
-4. Level-order Traversal: leetcode 102, 107, 103, min/max depth of binary tree:
+4. Level-order Traversal: leetcode 102, 107, 103, 199, and min/max depth of binary tree:

         标记层:
         class Solution: